 Bath bombs used to be everyone’s favorite splurge product, but now they are everyone’s favorite DIY project!
 I have made several different bath bombs over the past 6 months, and I have a few more that I will be sharing on the blog soon.
-After lots of trial and error, I have a few supplies that I always turn to when making my own bath bombs, and I thought you might be interested in them too.
+After lots of trial and error, I have a few supplies that I always turn to when making my own homemade bath bombs, and I thought you might be interested in them too.

 Citric acid and baking soda are the two most important ingredients of a homemade bath bomb.
 They create a chemical reaction with water to create the fizzing bubbles that are such a fun part of using a bath bomb.
 The higher the ratio of these two ingredients to the other ingredients, the greater the fizz.
 Corn starch is a filler ingredient that works to control the reaction of the acid and base (it also makes the water feel softer).
 If you decrease the amount of corn starch in the recipe, the bath bomb will fizz more vigorously but will dissolve faster.
 Finally, bath bombs don’t technically need Epsom salts, but they are a wonderful addition to any bath to relieve achy muscles.